Rent arrears

 You can also request alternative payment arrangements to help you manage your money.

-When you are in rent arrears, you can apply to have your Universal Credit paid weekly or every 2 weeks.
+When you are in rent arrears, you can apply to have your Universal Credit paid 2 or 4 times a month.

 If you pay rent as a couple, you can split the payment with your partner.
 This means that you are not managing all the money yourself.